alphagov/govuk_publishing_components/docs/analytics-gtm/ga4-link-tracker.md

-# Google Tag Manager link click tracker
+# Google Analytics link tracker

 A module for tracking link clicks on GOV.UK.